American Standard Logo

 American Standard Logo 1964

-It was in 1964 that the name American Standard Corporation appeared.
+The name American Standard Corporation first appeared in 1964.
 It was easy enough to remember, sounding strong and confident, making the company stand out from the competition.
 Once again, the logo consisted solely of a verbal inscription, namely “American Standard.”
 A stylish serif font was used for this inscription, which looked rather old-fashioned.
-And while the word “American” had a very old-fashioned look, all the characters in the Standard had some gothic references.
+And while the word “American” had a very old-fashioned look, all the characters in the Standard had some Gothic references.
 For example, with the first letter “S.” Looking at it, you get the feeling that it was copied directly from some manuscript of the Middle Ages.

 1969 – 1984